This post may contain affiliate links which won’t change your price but will share some commission.

 I saved some of my favorite images, but then thought to myself, “These are pretty colors, but how do I know EXACTLY what colors codes to use?”
 Enter HTML Color Codes – You can upload a picture and hover over each color to discover its exact color code.
 Hallelujah!

-I started a Word document with notes for my blog, including the color codes and fonts I wanted to use in order to keep my site coordinating throughout.
+I started a Google Slide with notes for my blog, including the color codes and fonts I liked in order to keep my site coordinating throughout.
 In the examples below, I just inserted the color scheme pictures I liked into my Word document, then overlaid text boxes for each color code so I could remember which was which.

 *BONUS Tip – Try to narrow down to 3 colors (and maybe one neutral) you want to use on your blog.
 Any more than that, and it can become too busy and overwhelming for readers.